Toward diagnosing neutrino non-unitarity through CP phase correlations: Taking limit to the atmospheric resonance region

 Now, we must ask the final question: Is there any possibility that some other limiting procedures bring us to the features of the $\nu$SM - UV CP phase correlations quite different from what we already know?
 We believe that such another miracle is very unlikely to occur.
-For this purpose we have to look for a special region of $\phi$, but $\phi$ is also monotonically increasing (decreasing) function of $Y_e \rho E$ for the NMO (IMO).
-Then, our target is practically the regions of small $\sin \phi$.
-In Fig.~1 in ref.~\cite{Denton:2016wmg}, such region does exist in $\vert Y_e \rho E \vert \gsim 40 \text{g/cm}^3$ GeV, but it is inside the small $\sin \psi$ region where the chiral correlation lives.
-We note that this is the region where the all the oscillation modes die away due to strong matter effect.
+In pursuing such possibility, we look for a special region of $\phi$, where it jumps or becomes small.
+But $\phi$ is also monotonically increasing (decreasing) function of $Y_e \rho E$ for the NMO (IMO).
+Then, our target is practically the regions of small $\sin 2\phi \simeq 2 \epsilon$.
+In Fig.~1 in ref.~\cite{Denton:2016wmg}, such region does exist in $\vert Y_e \rho E \vert \gsim 40 (\text{g/cm}^3)$ GeV, but it is inside the small $\sin 2\psi$ region where the chiral-type correlation lives.
+That is, no new feature of phase correlation is expected.
+We note that this is the region where the all the $\nu$SM oscillation modes die away due to strong matter effect.
 Nothing interesting happens there for the $\nu$SM oscillations and hence the region does not appear to fit to our purpose of diagnosing non-unitarity through interference.
+We note that our treatment is valid in the energy region $\vert \rho E \vert \lsim 100 (\text{g/cm}^3)$ GeV, as discussed in section~\ref{sec:UV-vs-sterile}, which is not so far from the region where $\phi \simeq \epsilon$ starts.

 Therefore, we believe that no qualitatively new feature of the $\nu$SM - UV CP phase correlations is expected beyond the two characteristic patterns that have already seen.
 They are the chiral-type correlation in the atmospheric resonance region, and (blobs of the UV $\alpha$ parameters) - $\delta$ correlations anywhere else.